 Frequently asked questions

 However, be aware that security requirements restrict liquids in carry-on baggage to those in containers of no more than 100 milliliters (3 fluid ounce).
-In addition, the liquids must be packed in a clear Ziploc bag.
+In addition, the liquids must be packed in a clear sealed bag.

 For special items please check with your airline when making your reservation.